 A performance of "China Focus" costs $1320.00 + GST, plus travel, which depends on where your school is situated.
 Schools within 100 km radius of Bendigo are free.
 A travel component of $50.00 is added for every further 50 km from Bendigo.
 The travel component for schools within the metropolitan region is rated at $100.00 for schools North of the city, Eastern or Geelong freeways, and $150.00 for schools South of the city, Eastern or Geelong freeways.

-Extra performances on the day incur an extra charge of $250.00 per subsequent performance.
+Extra performances on the day incur an extra cost of $260.00 per extra performance.

 Why not "China Focus" plus a day of workshops?
-If workshops on the same day as a performance, If workshops on the same day as a performance, the workshops are cheaper at $4600.00 for the first two, thereafter the full rate of $720.00 per facilitator per day See workshop page for details.
+If workshops on the same day as a performance, the workshops are cheaper at $420.00 for the first two, thereafter the full rate of $780.00 per facilitator per day.
+See workshop page for details.

 For all bookings and inquires, don’t hesitate to contact us.
 Details are at the bottom-left of the page.